JohnnyD3r/MuseumApp/README.md

-# 🏛️ Museum App – UI/UX Design by Giannis
+# 🏛️ Museum App – UI/UX Design by Yannis

 Welcome to my design-focused fork of the **Museum App**, a mobile application created as part of a **university project**.
 The app offers an educational and immersive experience, allowing users to explore animals, dinosaurs, planets, and sculptures through rich visuals and engaging content.